angel_wings..* 's profile picture

 Looking out the window as we rode into the city, I saw the lanes for getting out were already beginning to clog.
 Not a good sign.

-I couldn't contact work, nor anyone, so I made the decision then to walk to my boyfriend's workplace, a school, which was luckily a short walk away from the bus station where I was headed.
+I couldn't contact work, nor anyone, so I decided then that I would walk to my boyfriend's workplace, a school, which was luckily a short walk away from the bus station where I was headed.

 As we pulled up to the station, there were just people, people everywhere.
 My workplace was still a few miles away.
 I rushed toward the underground's entrance to check if anything was running, but it was sealed.
 Lights off, closed down.